Section Styles inset-image

 -

-The following prizes shall be provided by the Promoter: £750 (seven hundred and fifty pounds Sterling) to the winning entrant, £300 (three hundred pounds Sterling) for second place, and £150 (one hundred and fifty pounds Sterling) for third place.
+The following prizes shall be provided by the Promoter: £750 (seven hundred and fifty pounds Sterling) for first place, £300 (three hundred pounds Sterling) for second place, and £150 (one hundred and fifty pounds Sterling) for third place.

 -